rseanhall/sdk-api/sdk-api-src/content/winioctl/ni-winioctl-fsctl_request_oplock.md

 ## -remarks

-This operation is used only by client applications requesting an opportunistic lock (oplock) from a local server.
-Client applications requesting opportunistic locks from remote servers must not request them directly—the network redirector transparently requests opportunistic locks for the application.
-An attempt to use this operation to request opportunistic locks from remote servers will result in the request being denied.
+This operation is used by client applications to request an opportunistic lock (oplock) from a local server.
+Client applications must not request opportunistic locks from remote servers directly—the network redirector transparently requests opportunistic locks for the application.
+Using this operation to request opportunistic locks from remote servers will result in the request being denied.

 If the **DeviceIoControl** operation returns the error code **ERROR_IO_PENDING**, the oplock request has been granted.
 If it returns any other error code, the oplock has not been granted.
 If the error code is a warning value such as ERROR_CANNOT_GRANT_REQUESTED_OPLOCK, extended information may be available in the [REQUEST_OPLOCK_OUTPUT_BUFFER](ns-winioctl-request_oplock_output_buffer.md) structure.

 When a granted oplock breaks, the event object in the [**OVERLAPPED**](../minwinbase/ns-minwinbase-overlapped.md) structure will be signaled, and information will be returned in the [REQUEST_OPLOCK_OUTPUT_BUFFER](ns-winioctl-request_oplock_output_buffer.md) structure.
-The **Internal** member of the **OVERLAPPED** structure will be set to an NTSTATUS value that provides extended information about how the oplock broke:
+The **Internal** member of the **OVERLAPPED** structure will be set to an NTSTATUS value that provides extended information about how the oplock broke.

 OVERLAPPED.Internal value | Meaning |
 --------------------------|---------|